MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-selling-assembling-and-shipping-kits.md

 <!-- [!INCLUDE[complete_sample_data](includes/complete_sample_data.md)]   -->

-To support just-in-time stock and the ability to customise products to customer requests, assembly orders can be automatically created and linked as soon as the sales order line is created.
+To support just-in-time inventory and the ability to customise products to customer requests, assembly orders can be automatically created and linked as soon as the sales order line is created.
 The link between the sales demand and the assembly supply enables sales order processors to customise the assembly item and promise delivery dates according to component availability.
 In addition, assembly consumption and output are posted automatically with the shipment of the linked sales order.

 Special functionality exists to govern the shipping of assemble-to-order quantities, both in basic and in advanced warehouse configurations.
 When workers in charge of assembly finish assembling parts or all of the assemble-to-order quantity, they record it in the **Qty. to Ship** field on the warehouse shipment line, in advanced configurations, and then choose **Post Shipment**.
 The result is that the corresponding assembly output is posted, including the related component consumption, and a sales shipment for the quantity is posted for the linked sales order.
 This walkthrough illustrates the advanced warehouse process.

-In basic warehouse configurations, when an assemble-to-order quantity is ready to be shipped, the warehouse worker in charge posts an stock pick for the sales order lines.
-This creates an stock movement for the components, posts the assembly output, and the sales order shipment.
-For more information, see [Handling Assemble-to-Order Items in Stock Picks](warehouse-how-to-pick-items-with-inventory-picks.md#handling-assemble-to-order-items-with-inventory-picks).
+In basic warehouse configurations, when an assemble-to-order quantity is ready to be shipped, the warehouse worker in charge posts an inventory pick for the sales order lines.
+This creates an inventory movement for the components, posts the assembly output, and the sales order shipment.
+For more information, see [Handling Assemble-to-Order Items in Inventory Picks](warehouse-how-to-pick-items-with-inventory-picks.md#handling-assemble-to-order-items-with-inventory-picks).

 ## <a name="about-this-walkthrough"></a>About This Walkthrough
 This walkthrough demonstrates the following tasks: